 Expert advice on dealing with an alcoholic parent

 When a parent drinks, it can affect the entire family.
-Whether you are a child, young person or adult, and are living with your parent, or in another home, their alcoholism may be impacting on your life.
+Whether you are a child, young person or adult, and are living with your alcoholic parent, or in another home, their alcoholism may be impacting on your life and having to learn how to deal with an alcoholic parent may be challenging.

 The signs of alcohol addiction